uwfcamp/Project2/Project2/readme.txt

           6. Change the password- this function prompts the user for their current password for re-authentication, followed by the desired new password entered twice for validation.

+          7. Logout- this action safely logs the user out of the server and returns the interface to the login screen.